-The MBA in Clean Technology Management (Energy & Clean Tech) was specially designed by Wittenborg University as a direct result of an international (EU) Interregional-funded research project between the United Kingdom, Ireland, Belgium and The Netherlands.
+The MBA with specialisation in Clean Technology Management (Energy & Clean Tech) was specially designed by Wittenborg University of Applied Sciences as a direct result of an international (EU) Interregional-funded research project between the United Kingdom, Ireland, Belgium and The Netherlands.

 The project, named GREAT (an acronym for: Growing Renewable Energy Applications and Technologies) sought to encourage SMEs and collectives of SMEs to develop and apply sustainable technological solutions related to Renewable Energy, Smart Grid and Distributive Generation.